Yamusa85/check-in_system/README.md

 1) NGINX with LE-cert and proxying
 2) add app.py into systemd launch

-Place checkin-system in home dir or anywhere, start app.py
+Place "checkin-system" folder and its contents in home dir or anywhere, start app.py